The FDA’s Adoption of ISO 13485: What Medical Device Manufacturers Should Know

 ISO 13485 specifies that product quality feedback can come from production checks and procedures, rather than from customers and other post-market communicators.
 This change enables devices to be released to market more quickly, and lets companies continue to make process improvements without getting extremely behind schedule or losing out on revenue.

-New manufacturers may be able to get by using simple, separate systems to document quality records because they haven’t fully developed their product, and have very basic recordkeeping needs early on.
-However, as companies grow and deliver products to market, they often run into issues keeping track of all quality and related product records due to use of disparate systems by different teams.
+New manufacturers may be able to get by using simple, separate systems to document quality records because they haven’t fully developed their product and have very basic recordkeeping needs early on.
+However, as companies grow and deliver products to market, they often run into issues keeping track of all quality and related product records due to the use of disparate systems by different teams.

 The latest ISO 13485 standard is more aligned with existing FDA regulations, but that does not mean there won’t be QMS gaps to address as United States medical device manufacturers seek compliance.
 Companies need to become familiar with the ISO 13485 standard and begin preparing now.
 While ISO compliance can seem overwhelming at times, it is good to remember that at a high level, it boils down to “saying what you do and doing what you say,” and backing it up with a quality system that provides connected records between quality and products.